strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 ## Set up access

 **If your account is not already a global administrator**, you'll have to contact someone who is in order to proceed with setup.
-This dialog will show you who has the necessary permissions; select the administrators you wnat to contact and then select **Send**.
+This dialog will show you who has the necessary permissions; select the administrators you want to contact and then select **Send**.
 This will send e-mail to them.

 [![contact admin dialog](UDRimages/UDR-contact-admin.png)](UDRimages/UDR-contact-admin.png)